Skip to the main content

 • Help develop hazard assessments of planned work with micro-organisms to protect staff from exposure and the environment from accidental release

-• Work in or create aseptic conditions
+• Work in or create sterile conditions

-• Study human, animal or plant diseases caused by micro-organisms
+• Study human, animal, or plant diseases caused by micro-organisms

 • Conduct experiments to isolate and grow cultures of micro-organisms under controlled conditions